Marketing is sometimes a bit like gardening – the more you plant, the richer and greener your surrounding becomes; and it takes patience.

 Crafting and identifying your brand’s tone of voice is essential to engaging your customers in a meaningful way.
-In fact, it’s the foundation for all of your marketing communications.
+In fact, it’s the foundation for all aspects of marketing communication.
 The more engaging your tone of voice is, the more customers will feel compelled to learn about your company.
 The more consistent your tone of voice is, the more customers will trust that you’ll continue to offer valuable products or services.

-The first step in determining the right tone of voice for your brand is to know your origin story—basically the reason your company came into existence.
+The first step in determining the right tone of voice for your brand is to know your origin story—basically, the reason your company came into existence.